 But what’s beyond the reach of the FAA could still get a drone operator in legal trouble.
-That trouble wouldn’t be prosecution by the government, but civil liability, from a lawsuit between private citizens.
+That trouble wouldn’t be prosecuted by the government, but a civil liability, from a lawsuit between private citizens.

 What about self-help?
 If a property owner can eliminate encroachments by trimming branches, why can’t they shoot down drones?

 Maybe they can.
 It’s uncharted territory.
 The costs may exceed the benefits, and if you want to be a test case, don’t rely on a newspaper column.
 Talk to a lawyer.

 The Kentucky “drone slayer” got the criminal weapon charges against him dismissed--and then got sued for damages in federal court by the drone operator.
 That suit got dismissed, in part because the right to shoot down a drone isn’t clear enough to enforce in federal court.